kirisuoc/metrobilbao-next-arrivals/README.md

 ---

 ## Author
-Developed by [Your Name].
+Developed by [E10Y] [kirisuoc].

-For any issues or suggestions, please open a GitHub issue or contact me at [your email].
+For any issues or suggestions, please open a GitHub issue.